 Sublimation woes?
-If you’re having problems like ghosting, fading, or banding—or maybe your sublimation color is off—this guide will help you troubleshoot sublimation printing.
+If you’re having problems like ghosting, fading, banding, or your sublimation color is off, this guide will help you troubleshoot sublimation printing.
 Stop wasting time and materials and learn how to get your sublimation projects right on the first try!

-So, you’ve converted your printer, purchased your sublimation supplies, read all the tutorials… and somehow, something goes wrong with your sublimation transfer.
+So, you bought a sublimation printer or converted an Epson EcoTank printer, purchased your sublimation supplies, read a tutorial…and somehow, something goes wrong with your sublimation print or transfer.

 We’ve all been there.
 In fact, I’ve had so many fails during all of my testing and learning, it’s really easy for me to have examples for this post, as you’ll see!
 Even us “professionals” struggle, so don’t be too hard on yourself as you work to get better.